Dawn of the Planet of the Apes: Plot

-In 2026, ten years after a deadly "Simian Flu" pandemic wiped out humanity, (Note: as depicted in Rise of the Planet of the Apes (2011)) humans are nearly extinct, with only about 1 in 500 (0.2%) genetically immune.
-Human civilization was destroyed after societal collapse among humans.
-The apes, all bestowed with genetically enhanced intelligence by the virus, establish a colony in the Muir Woods National Monument near San Francisco, led by Caesar, along with his lieutenants Maurice, Rocket and Koba.
+In 2026, ten years after a "Simian Flu" pandemic, (Note: As depicted in Rise of the Planet of the Apes (2011)) humans are nearly extinct, with only about 1 in 500 (0.2%) genetically immune.
+Human civilization was destroyed after societal collapse.
+The apes, all bestowed with genetically enhanced intelligence by the virus, establish a colony in the Muir Woods National Monument, led by Caesar, along with his lieutenants Maurice, Rocket and Koba.

-A group of humans, led by Malcolm, unknowingly enter the apes' territory, searching for a hydroelectric dam that would restore power to their community in the ruined city.
-Carver, a member of Malcolm's group, injures Ash, Rocket's young son, in fear.
+A group of humans, led by Malcolm, unknowingly enter the apes' territory, searching for a hydroelectric dam that would restore power to their community in San Francisco's ruins.
+Carver, a member of Malcolm's group, injures Ash, Rocket's son, in fear.
 Malcolm manages to prevent further escalation, and Caesar orders the humans to leave.
 Prompted by Koba, Caesar brings his army to the human community as a show of strength.
 Caesar announces that, while the apes do not want war, they will fight to defend themselves; he demands the humans stay in their territory.
 Malcolm convinces Dreyfus, the community's leader, to give him a chance to take a small team to the forest to negotiate with the apes and access the dam.
 Eventually, Caesar allows them to work on the generator, but on the condition that they surrender their guns.
 While working together, Malcolm, his nurse wife, Ellie, and his son, Alexander, bond with the apes.
-The fragile truce briefly falls apart when Carver is discovered to have kept a hidden gun and is thus forcibly sent away, but trust is restored when Ellie saves Cornelia, Caesar's ill wife.
+The truce briefly falls apart when Carver is discovered to have kept a hidden shotgun and is thus forcibly sent away, but trust is restored when Ellie saves Cornelia, Caesar's ill wife.